ImBobby/tabby/readme.markdown

 # Tabby

-> Tabby is a minimal jQuery tab plugin.
+> Tabby is a minimal jQuery tab plugin with hashChange built in and optional default theme.

 ## Getting Started